 Biography Coming Soon!

-The next Summer School (SSM15) will take place in the summer of 2025 at the University of Montreal.
+The next Summer School (SSM16) will take place in the summer of 2026 at the University of Toulouse (France).

 People wishing to apply for an internship within the Mitacs Accelerate Program can also apply for a Mitacs bursary.